Palmerston North's road network includes:

 Our long-term plan for safe and usable roads and footpaths

 Council aims to provide the city with safe and easy-to-use roads.
-Our integrated transport strategy provides direction and guidance to the Council and other organisations on where to invest in the development of the city’s transport system during the next 30 years, to 2045.
+Our Strategic Transport Plan provides direction and guidance to the Council and other organisations on where to invest in the long-term development of the city’s transport system.

 We constantly strive to reduce the number of crashes.
 Improvements are based on studies done with Land Transport New Zealand every three to four years.
 Often small changes to traffic islands, signs and markings can significantly improve road safety.